theBoringEngineer/classifing_cybersecurity_intrusion_detection---Datatalks_midterm_project/ReadMe.md

-# Cybersecurity Intrusion Detection - ML Midterm Project
+# Cybersecurity Intrusion Detection Service.

 My project is a machine learning service for detecting cybersecurity intrusions using network session data.
 The project demonstrates a complete ML workflow from data exploration to production deployment with Docker.

 ## The Problem

+Cybersecurity threats are increasing exponentially.
+Organizations face thousands of intrusion attempts daily, and manual detection is impossible at scale.
+A single successful attack can result in:

+- Data breaches costing millions in damages
+- Loss of customer trust and reputation
+- Legal consequences and regulatory fines
+- Operational downtime and business disruption

-**Objective**: Detect malicious network sessions (attacks) based on session characteristics like protocol type, encryption, packet size, login attempts, and user behavior patterns.
+**Objective**: The ojective of this project is to detect malicious network sessions (attacks) based on session characteristics like protocol type, encryption, packet size, login attempts, and user behavior patterns.

-**Dataset**: Cybersecurity intrusion detection dataset with 10,000+ network sessions
+**Dataset**: Cybersecurity intrusion detection dataset with 9537 network sessions

 - **Features**: 10 features (3 categorical, 6 numerical, 1 identifier)
 - **Target**: Binary classification (attack detected: 0 or 1)